losrobbos/github-flow-guide/GIT_WORKFLOW.terminal.md

 ## Develop a feature

-`git checkout master` // always start your branch from the latest master
+`git checkout main` // always start your branch from the latest master

 `git pull` // make sure you have the lastest version of master